-Websites designed for earlier versions of Internet Explorer might not display correctly in the current version.
-Often, you can improve how a website looks in Internet Explorer by using Compatibility View.
+Websites that were designed for earlier versions of Internet Explorer might not display correctly in the current version.
+However, you can often improve how a website will look in Internet Explorer by using a new feature called Compatibility View.

-When you turn on Compatibility View, the webpage you're viewing—and other webpages within the website's domain—will be displayed as if you were using an earlier version of Internet Explorer.
+When you turn on Compatibility View, the webpage you're viewing—as well as any other webpages within the website's domain—will be displayed as if you were using an earlier version of Internet Explorer.

 Click the Tools button, and then click Compatibility View.

 From now on, whenever you visit this website, it will be displayed in Compatibility View.
 However, if the website receives updates to display correctly in the current version of Internet Explorer, Compatibility View will automatically turn off.

 Not all website display problems are caused by browser incompatibility.
 Interrupted Internet connections, heavy traffic, or website bugs can also affect how a webpage is displayed.